 Priority rights derived from foreign applications or registrations are also recognised.

-A GCC Trade Mark Law was issued in 2006 but has yet to be ratified by all GCC member states.
+A GCC Trade Mark Law was issued in 2006.
+Further revisions to the Law and its executive regulations have been issued and approved in 2015.
+This law will replace the current Trade Mark Law of 1992 subsequent to its publication in the Official Gazette by the UAE government.
+Although the law has come into force in some of the GCC countries such as Kuwait, it is still unclear as to when it will be published in the UAE .
 This law does not intend to create a common GCC trade mark registration such as the GCC patent system but rather aims to unify trade mark laws in the GCC countries.

 A draft UAE Patent and Designs law amending the Patent and Design Law was circulated in 2010 by the UAE government.
 The draft law proposes important amendments to the current patent law.
 Most notably it:

 Introduces protection for integrated circuits.
 Original layout designs for integrated circuits that have not been commercially exploited for a period longer than two years anywhere in the world are now protected in the UAE under the new law.
 The conditions of registrability and the application requirements for these layout designs have been specified, and the term of protection has been specified as ten years from the date of application or of the date of first commercial exploitation in the country.

 Clarifies a number of issues relating to patent and industrial design protection, including the requirement for absolute novelty, as well as the examination, opposition and renewal fees payment procedures and deadlines.